-Feb 28/07: Ongoing maintenance is also part of the US-Saudi AWACS relationship.
+Feb 28/07: Support.
+Ongoing maintenance is also part of the US-Saudi AWACS relationship.
 The RSAF’s 6th Flying Wing brings an E-3A aircraft to Tinker AFB, OK for repairs, and the 566th Aircraft Maintenance Squadron’s E-3 Maintenance Flight replaces a bearing between the rotodome and aircraft.
 A 6th Wing aircrew will perform aerial tests before returning the aircraft back to the Kingdom of Saudi Arabia.
 Tinker AFB, OK sustains the RSAF Peace Sentinel fleet (E-3A and KE-3A aircraft) through a Letter of Offer and Acceptance and the 557th Aircraft Sustainment Squadron’s Mid East Support.
 USAF release.

 Dec 7/07: RSIP request.
 The US Defense Security Cooperation Agency announced [PDF] Saudi Arabia’s official request for 5 sets of Airborne Early Warning (AEW) and Command, Control and Communications (C3) mission equipment/Radar System Improvement Program (RSIP) Group B kits for subsequent installation and checkout in all 5 of its E-3A Airborne Warning and Control Systems (AWACS).
 In addition, this proposed sale will include spare and repair parts, support equipment, publications and technical documentation, contractor engineering and technical support, and other related elements of program support.
 The estimated cost is $400 million, and the prime contractor will be Boeing Aerospace Company in Seattle, WA.